 If your organization is not registered in Partners@International:

 - submit a new registration request through the portal

 - keep in mind: it may take ten or more business days to verify the information you have provided

 - once registered, complete your organization profile and follow the steps above

-Step 4: Check the call-specific questions and answers on a regular basis
+Step 4: Check the call-specific Questions and Answers page on a regular basis

-- next, read the Questions and Answers (Q&A) page linked to the call page
+- Next, read the general Apply for Funding Questions and Answers and the call’s specific Questions and Answers page (linked to the call page).

-Global Affairs Canada publishes answers on the call-specific Q&A page to ensure all applicants have access to the same information at the same time.
+We publish answers on the call-specific question and answer page to ensure that all applicants have access to the same information at the same time.

-Please do not submit any questions specific to your organization’s eligibility or about your proposed initiative.
-Global Affairs Canada will not respond to queries unique to one applicant or questions received after the deadline for question submission.
+Please do not submit any questions about your organization’s eligibility or your proposed project.
+We will not respond to questions that are unique to one organization.

 Step 5: Complete all required documents